-This 70-hour Section, intended for ESL students, is designed to provide a comprehensive review of English grammar and usage to students with advanced English-speaking skills.
+This Section, is designed to provide a comprehensive review of English grammar and usage to students with advanced English-speaking skills.
 The emphasis of the Section is on oral and written structure and expression, grammar, and syntax.
 This Section integrates classroom instruction, 'English Discoveries,' an on campus computer assisted learning lab, workbook exercises, and teacher guided exercises.
 The inclusion of on campus computer assisted training with an instructor available, reinforces, at an individual pace, areas of language comprehension, vocabulary, and speaking functions.
 Pre-Requisite: Students registering for this Section must have completed and passed Section VII or must have tested at this level.